 A prenuptial agreement is simply a legal tool that allows you to determine the division of your marital assets, rather than being subject to the state’s community property laws if you and your partner can’t negotiate an agreement.
 Prenuptial agreements can also outline property and financial rights during a marriage.
 It’s a smart decision for many couples to consider a prenuptial agreement.

 A prenuptial, or premarital, agreement is a written contract created by a couple prior to marriage that comes into effect when the parties get married.
+This contract can provide financial security and peace of mind to both spouses, and it may pre-emptively resolve contentious issues if they later decide to divorce.
 It addresses each party’s rights and responsibilities to assets, debts, and other relevant matters during marriage and divorce.
 It can determine:

 There are many other provisions that can be listed in a prenuptial agreement that are unique to the individual couple’s needs.
 A prenuptial agreement can provide both spouses with certainty that they will be financially stable if a divorce happens.
 To be effective, a prenuptial agreement must be legally enforceable.
 This is made easier with a Prenuptial Agreement Attorney in Orange County, CA, who can protect each party’s rights and be sure that the agreement follows state and local laws.